By: Team CS2103-F09-3 Since: Sep 2019 Licence: MIT

 -

-addtag cs1101s exchange
+Test case: addtag cs1101s exchange

 Expected: If CS1101S is currently in the study plan, a new tag with the name "exchange" can be seen below the module CS1101S.
 If CS1101S is not in the study plan, add it to the study plan and the tag can be seen attached to it.
-The tag will also be in the list whenviewalltags
+The tag will also be in the list whenviewalltagsis called.

-Test case (after (b)):
+Test case (after (b)): addtag cs1101s EXCHANGE

 Expected: No new tag is added since CS1101S already has the tag "exchange".